aldehir/TS3ServerQuery/README.md

     $ mvn install

-and specify the package as a dependency in your own maven projects
+and add the package as a dependency in your own maven projects

 ```xml
 <dependency>